andrewchambers/hermes/README.md

 # Hermes

-Hermes is a software environment manager.

-Hermes may be considered similar to a source package manager, but certainly works quite differently from traditional tools in this space.
+Hermes is a software environment manager used for installing and uninstalling collections of software.
+Hermes may be considered similar to a package manager, but certainly works quite differently from traditional tools in this space.

-You could imagine it doing jobs similar to software like [homebrew](https://brew.sh/) or perhaps docker, but in a totally different way.
+Hermes helps with tasks similar to other tools like [homebrew](https://brew.sh/) or perhaps [docker](https://www.docker.com/), but in a totally different way.
 For those who know [Nix](https://nixos.org/) and [Guix](https://guix.gnu.org/), things will be familiar, but there are also some key differences.